 STAT response: The compression of the age plus bin to 25 did not lead to a noticeable change in the residual patterns in the age compositions for each fleet.
 The STAT did a run that compressed the length plus bin to 42 cm, and that did lead to an improved length composition residual pattern for, most noticeably, the commercial landings fleet.
-The STAT also did a run that compressed the plus groups to 30 years and 42 cm, and that did not change the overall results further.
+The STAT also did a run that compressed the plus groups to 30 years and 42 cm, but there was not further change in overall results.
 There was also little change in selectivity.